-The Hyundai Kona is a subcompact SUV produced by the Hyundai Motor Company.
+The Hyundai Kona is a subcompact SUV model produced and sold by the Hyundai Motor Company.
 It is sized and priced between the even smaller Hyundai Venue subcompact SUV and the Hyundai Tucson compact SUV.

 - 2022 Hyundai Kona (Starting MSRP $21,150)